 There is no Washington statute that grants "squatter's rights" by name.
 What people are usually referring to is adverse possession — a centuries-old legal doctrine that, under very narrow conditions, can transfer ownership of land to someone who has occupied it long enough.
 It exists to resolve old boundary disputes and abandoned land, not to reward break-ins.
 In practice, the bar is extraordinarily high, and a squatter in a property you actively own, insure, and pay taxes on will almost never meet it.

-How Adverse Possession Works (RCW 7.28)
+How Adverse Possession in Washington Works (RCW 7.28)

 - Open and notorious — obvious enough that a reasonable owner would notice